Welcome to the Essex Society for Family History

-We currently have nearly 1600 members mostly in the UK but our membership spreads worldwide as shown by the graph which updates for new overseas members as they join.
+We currently have over 1600 members mostly in the UK but our membership spreads worldwide as shown by the graph which updates for new overseas members as they join.
 We invite you to join us by clicking on the on the RED bar at the bottom this page on.
 You can become a member and instantly use all our membership facilities if you pay your membership fees on line using either a credit/debit card (payment will be taken via the Paypal website) or a Paypal account.